 Don’t Miss: The Theodosian Columns and the Historic Inscription

 Beautiful mosaics decorate inside of the arches of the colonnade.
 These depict Christian symbols as well as botanical and geometric motifs and animals.
 The columns themselves are of interest.
 These ornate Theodosian (much like Corinthian) capitals came from Constantinople, of white marble of Proconnesos.
 On the southern aisle, some murals of the 13th C are barely discernable.
 The figures are the military saints – “The Forty Martyrs of Sebaste.”
 These were Roman soldiers martyred for their faith in 320.

-The Achieropoietos Church has not been a Christian Church throughout Thessaloniki’s history.
+The Achieropoietos Church has not been a Christian Church throughout the history of the city.
 On a column of the northern colonnade, you can easily make out an inscription in Arabic script, commemorating the fall of Thessaloniki to Murad II, in 1430.
 The Achieropoietos became the Eski Tzami (old mosque).
-It was the first of Thessaloniki’s churches that the Ottomans converted for Islamic worship.
+It was the first of the churches in Thessaloniki that the Ottomans converted for Islamic worship.
 It remained the main mosque of the city throughout Thessaloniki’s Ottoman era.

 Church of the Panagia Achieropoietos: 56 Agias Sophias Street (above Egnatia), (+30) 2310 227 369 Daily 7:30 – 12:00, and 17:30 – 18:30.

 Panagia Chalkeon Thessaloniki